How long does it take to file Chapter 7?

 The Benefits of Hiring a Bankruptcy Lawyer

-- Weigh the benefits and limitations of filing bankruptcy
+- Help you understand the benefits and limitations of filing bankruptcy

 - Recommend the best bankruptcy chapter for your financial situation

-- Provide information on dischargeable and nondischargeable debt
+- Provide information on dischargeable and nondischargeable debts

 - Review the bankruptcy consequences for your vehicle, home, and other property

-If you opt to hire a bankruptcy lawyer, they will help you complete, and file necessary forms, advise you about continuing to pay debts, and familiarize you with relevant laws and procedures.
-A bankruptcy lawyer will also represent you at the Chapter 7 meeting of creditors and at any court hearing held in your case.
+Our Lenoir bankruptcy lawyer will also help you complete and file necessary forms, advise you about continuing to pay debts, and familiarize you with relevant laws and procedures.
+While you’re not required to have an attorney present at the Chapter 7 creditors’ meeting, we can represent you at this legal proceeding and any others during your case.

+Bankruptcy cases involve a great deal of paperwork, and we will help you with all of it.
 Declaring Chapter 7 bankruptcy starts with filing a petition for debt relief.
-When your petition is filed, it should be accompanied by the following schedules:
+When filing your petition, it should include the following schedules: